 I’m not saying there’s anything wrong with that lifestyle.
 If that’s how you choose to live and you’re happy, that’s great!
 But I knew that if I carried on living that life, I would wake up at 80 and look back feeling disappointed and unsatisfied.
 I had to get out there and see the world!
 I wanted experiences, not material possessions.

 I’d love to say that I quit my job and have been travelling full-time ever since.
 But unfortunately, that isn’t the case.
 I have to work part-time to pay for my travels.
 But working part-time, I fit in as much travel as I can, pinching the pennies to make sure I can afford to travel regularly.

 I recently saw a quote that struck a cord.
 You may have heard it before…

-I want to tell you to try it.
+So, why not just try it?
 If it’s not for you, at least you gave it a shot.
 But if it is for you, you won’t look back.

 We were never meant to just pay bills and die.
 But that is what the consumerist system will have you doing.
 Life is about more than that.

 So, travel!
-Just do it!
 Get out and see this beautiful planet and the amazing people who inhabit it.
 There is no finer way to experience the life we are gifted with.
 Don’t let life escape you!
 Do you need any more reasons to travel?